 If you’ve partnered with a large corporation then make sure you give them regular social media updates on how big parts of their project are coming along.
 It’s a nice way for both companies to share followers and likes for posts.

 If you haven’t updated your website in 15 years, then you’re not doing yourself any favors.
+You have to not only regularly post your content, but also amplify it.
 You need to exude the image of a company that is modern and able to keep up with modern times.
 Make sure you’re listed on review sites, rating websites (yelp), and directory listing sites (yellow pages).

 List your business on google webmaster tools and bing webmaster tools.
 A lot of search engine results are all about local traffic these days.